littensy/charm/README.md

 ## Deep Reactivity

-By default, Charm's signals are not deeply reactive.
-This means that only the value itself is tracked, and table properties are not checked for changes.
-As a result, signal values must be **immutable** in order to detect changes in tables.
+Charm's reactivity system is _shallow_ by default: only the top-level value is reactive, so table properties are not checked when determining whether a signal has updated.
+As a result, tables in Charm should be immutable (copied before writing) in order to signal that a table's properties have changed.

-With deep reactivity, you can mutate tables directly and detect changes in nested properties without cloning tables.
-In Charm, this is done by wrapping your tables in proxy tables that handle reactivity for you.
+Deep reactivity, on the other hand, uses proxy tables to perform dependency tracking on properties.
+You can subscribe to a property by indexing the proxy table, and setting a property will notify its subscribers.
+This approach to reactivity lets you work with mutable data, making state management more intuitive at the cost of added overhead.

-You can opt-in to deep reactivity with **reactive proxies**:
+You can opt-in to deep reactivity with the Deep Charm library:

 ### Installation